 6.2.
-Convergence of the Monge-Ampère Solution in Euclidean Geometry
+Convergence of the Monge-Ampère solution in Euclidean geometry

-Figure 5 on the left shows the initial residual of the matrix solution as a function of iteration number for the calculation of all of the meshes on the plane.
+Fig. 5 on the left shows the initial residual of the matrix solution as a function of iteration number for the calculation of all of the meshes on the plane.
 Using the finite difference Hessian, the solution converges rapidly but convergence stalls when using the geometric Hessian.
 There are two possible reasons for the stalling.
 Firstly, the Laplacian is no longer a good linearisation of the geometric Hessian and secondly, a solution at this resolution may not exist.
 Smoothing the monitor function removes the stall in convergence and speeds convergence of all solutions (not shown) since smoothing removes the very abrupt changes in the monitor function.
 However this is not the topic of this paper.

-The underelaxation factor, $1 + \alpha$ , is shown in the right of fig. 5.
+The underelaxation factor, $1 + \alpha$, is shown in the right of Fig. 5.
 It never rises above the initial value because the source term never increases above its initial value.
 The initial value of $1 + \alpha$ is simply $4 \max |1 - c/m|$ and so $1 + \alpha$ is independent of the Hessian calculation method.

-In order to diagnose how closely the final mesh equidistributes the monitor function, we plot the cell area as a scatter plot for every cell in the mesh as a function of the distance from the axis of symmetry in fig. 6 in comparison with c/m.
+In order to diagnose how closely the final mesh equidistributes the monitor function, we plot the cell area as a scatter plot for every cell in the mesh as a function of the distance from the axis of symmetry in Fig. 6 in comparison with c/m.
 Using the finite difference Hessian, there are discrepancies between c/m and the cell area where the second derivative of c/m is high.
-This is because the discrete calculation of the Hessian is not a good approximation of the cell area in these regions, where the derivatives of $\phi$ are varying rapidly.
+This is because the discrete calculation of the Hessian is not a good approximation of the cell area in these regions, where the derivatives of φ are varying rapidly.
 However, for the purpose of mesh generation, these discrepancies do not look problematic.
+If the OT mesh is smoother than that specified by the monitor function then it could be beneficial.
+The meshes generated using the geometric Hessian are more accurately equidistributed with respect to the monitor function, despite the lack of convergence of the initial residual.